Azure-Samples/media-services-v3-node-tutorials/README.md

 The output from the HelloWorld-ListAssets may be empty if this is a new Media Services account with no new assets.
 Just make sure that the script executes cleanly through on the first run without any errors, and you can then upload some content into the portal to see the results again on the second run.
 If you have no errors and are ready to move on, move next to the StreamFilesSample for tutorial on how to upload a local file, encode it with "content aware encoding" and stream it with the Azure Media Player.

+## Common Issues and Troubleshooting

+* Assets in Media Services have naming conventions that must be adhered to in order to avoid errors.
+For example the client.Assets.CreateOrUpdateAsync can fail with message "The resource type is invalid" if the name does not match the [naming conventions listed in this article](https://docs.microsoft.com/en-us/azure/media-services/latest/media-services-apis-overview#naming-conventions)